EnSoftCorp/Starter-Toolbox/README.md

 ## Shell Project

 To use the analysis toolbox interactively make sure you have both the `toolbox.analysis` and `toolbox.shell` projects imported into the Eclipse workspace.
 Then navigate to `Window`->`Show View`->`Other`->`Atlas`->`Atlas Shell`.
-Select the `toolbox.shell` project from the interpreters list and press `OK`.
+Select the `toolbox.shell` project from the shells list and press `OK`.

-From the Interpeter you can run any Java scripts in the `toolbox.analysis` project.
+From the Atlas Shell you can run any Java analyzers in the `toolbox.analysis` project.
 To automatically import packages or classes on the Shell edit the `shellInit.scala` file.

 To open an interactive Smart View right click on the `toolbox.shell` project and navigate to `Atlas`->`Open Atlas Smart View`.
 Drag the Smart View window to your preferred location in the Eclipse IDE.
-In the Smart View window click on the down arror and navigate to `Script` and then select the Smart View you'd like to display.
+In the Smart View window click on the down arrow and navigate to `Script` and then select the Smart View you'd like to display.

 ## Headless Mode